department-of-veterans-affairs/vets-design-system-documentation/src/_components/action-links.md

 - Primary (green) action links and default (blue) action links can exist on the same page.
 We do not recommend having them side by side.

 ### How to use other links
 - If you want to use a link that needs less hierarchy than an action link, we recommend using this active link style.
 Active link styles can be accompanied by a right facing chevron icon for more emphasis.
+Active text link style: Source Sans Pro (Bold),  underlined, 16px, #004795

 ![active link style]({{site.baseurl}}/images/active-link-style-big.png)

 - For links that need even less hierarchy than an action link or active link style, we recommend using a default link style.
+Default text link style: Source Sans Pro (Regular),  underlined, 16px, #004795)

 ![default link style]({{site.baseurl}}/images/default-link-style-big.png)
 - Make sure to underline all text links.
 Underlining text links is important for low-vision users' accessibility.
 Exceptions to not underlining links are [side nav](https://design.va.gov/components/sidenav) links.